Major Code BJ1923

 Change of Program Policy

 First-year students at Ohio University may apply to transfer in to the journalism tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The priority deadline for application is November 15th.

 External Transfer Admission

 First-year students at another institution may also apply to transfer in to the journalism tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The priority deadline for application is November 15th.

 Opportunities Upon Graduation

 Most students graduating from the program will work in the field of journalism, mass communication, PR, or advertising, and related fields.
 Journalism graduates are often hired into other jobs, as well, due to their general abilities (critical thinking, writing skills, analytical facilities, computer literacy, etc.).
 The Bachelor degree in journalism is also a great preparation for graduate school.
 Students may apply for graduate school in journalism or related fields, including law school, business school, and political science.
 HTC Journalism and the E.W.
 Scripps School of Journalism have an outstanding record of post-graduation job placement.

 Major Hours Requirement